wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-optimize-wvd/includes/5-configure-automation.md

 - For **Load balancing algorithm**, we recommend selecting **breadth-first algorithm**.
 Breadth-first load balancing will distribute users across existing VMs to keep access times fast.
 - **Note:** The load balancing preference you select here will override the one you selected for your original host pool settings.

 - For **Minimum percentage of session host VMs**, enter the amount of session host resources you want to use during ramp-up and peak hours.
-For example, if you choose **10%** and your host pool has 10 session hosts, autoscale will keep one session host available for user connections at all times during ramp-up and peak hours.
+For example, if you choose **10%** and your host pool has 10 session hosts, Autoscale will keep one session host available for user connections at all times during ramp-up and peak hours.

 - For **Capacity threshold**, enter the percentage of host pool usage that will trigger the start of the ramp-up and peak phases.
-For example, if you choose **60%** for a host pool that can handle 100 sessions, autoscale will only turn on additional hosts once the host pool goes over 60 sessions.
+For example, if you choose **60%** for a host pool that can handle 100 sessions, Autoscale will only turn on additional hosts once the host pool goes over 60 sessions.

 1. In the Peak hours tab, fill out the following fields: